mohitpai/journey-optimizer.en/help/using/web/web-delegated-subdomains.md

 >[!CONTEXTUALHELP]
 >id="ajo_admin_subdomain_web_default"
->title="Set a subdomain"
+>title="Set a web subdomain"
->abstract="You can create several web subdomains, but only the default subdomain will be used.
-You can change the default web subdomain, but only one can be used at a time."
+>abstract="Select a subdomain from the list of subdomains delegated to Adobe.
+You can set this web subdomain as the default one, but only one default subdomain can be used at a time."

 When authoring web experiences, if you add content coming from the [Adobe Experience Manager Assets Essentials](../email/assets-essentials.md) library, you  must set up the subdomain that will be used to publish this content.